oqtane/oqtane.docs/src/pages/manuals/admin/installation/resources.md

 # Resources

+This section provides a collection of links and resources that can help you with Oqtane installation, development, and usage.
+You can find information and guidance on various topics, such as Oqtane framework, IDE tools, IIS and .NET Core hosting, databases, modules, themes, localization, security, and more.
+You can also access the Oqtane blog and GitHub repository for the latest news, tips, and tutorials.

 ## Oqtane Framework
 - [Oqtane Framework Releases](https://github.com/oqtane/oqtane.framework/releases/latest): Download the latest Oqtane release for installation.
 - [Oqtane GitHub Repository](https://github.com/oqtane/oqtane.framework): Contribute to the Oqtane project and report issues on GitHub.